 Crucial to the success of AFSIC has been the development of a highly intuitive App allowing all participants at AFSIC to contact each other and book meetings at specific locations up to a month prior to AFSIC.
 The integrated meeting system makes booking of multiple meetings very easy allowing you to choose the location and duration of each meeting, thus maximising your chances of having a string of really high quality interactions during AFSIC.
 We highly recommend that participants use this app to the maximum prior to arrival at AFSIC.
 This allows the groundwork to be laid down prior to face to face meetings at the venue.
 The Event and Meeting App will be launched one month before and closed one week after the event .

-AFSIC has grown rapidly in recent years and it is now more important to secure a meeting space in which to hold meetings during AFSIC.
-As a result we recommend that participants book their own meeting space for the duration of AFSIC.
-Meeting spaces can be booked for the whole of AFSIC via the registration page.
+AFSIC has grown rapidly in recent years and it is now more important to secure a meeting table in which to hold meetings during AFSIC.
+As a result we recommend that participants book their own dedicated meeting table for the duration of AFSIC.
+Meeting tables can be booked for the whole of AFSIC via the registration page.
 This results in a more professional feel at the venue, and allows the location of any meetings held at AFSIC to be predetermined up to a month ahead of AFSIC, without any worries about finding a seating location at the venue which will be extremely busy.

 Cocktail Parties / Boat Trips